CNES/Pandora_plugin_mccnn/README.md

 ### Access weights from pip package

 Pretrained weights are stored into the pip package and downloaded for any installation of mc_cnn pip package.
-To access if, use the `weights` submodule :
+To access it, use the `weights` submodule :

 ```python
 from mc_cnn.weights import get_weights